 In this step, you select the conditions for your rule.
-Conditions act as filters for your notes, so you can control exactly which subset of notes you wish to run the automation on.
+Conditions act as filters for your notes, so you can control which subset of notes you wish to run the automation.

 For instance, you may wish to set up a rule that assigns the note to the Mobile PM in your team if the given note comes with a mobile tag from one of your integrations or if the note has mobile-related keywords in the content (eg. iOS, Android, tablet).

 These are the available filters and what operators and terms they use:

 Optionally, you can also add more than one condition.
 If you want to filter multiple filter types at once, just click on Add condition.

 For instance, you may want to create a rule that is applied when a note’s title contains sales call AND the content contains any of the words machine learning, automation, NLP.
 To do this, you can add two conditions and set the logical operator as AND between them.